Best Meal Prep Containers – 2017 Buying Guide

 However, good-quality Tupperware and similar sets usually contain a variety of sizes, from very large to bring things like salads, down to small condiment containers for dressings or nut butter.

 I find it helpful to be able to choose from different sizes because I bring both my breakfast and lunch to work, which tends to have different container needs.
-You can also decide to mix-and-match from different container sets throughout your day, perhaps bringing your oatmeal and peanut butter in containers from one set and your lunch from a bento-style set.
+You can also decide to mix-and-match from different container sets throughout your day, perhaps bringing your oatmeal and vegan peanut butter in containers from one set and your lunch from a bento-style set.
 You can customize here based on your preferences.

 7. Cleaning Needs